jmersonuo/jmersonuo.github.io/Activities/LayoutAndFonts-02.md

 ### IV.
 Adding a font to the map

 Assume a client has asked you to find a free to use "fun or whimsical" font for this map of sites in Washington D.C.
-In this

 1. Visit https://fonts.google.com/ chose a "fun or whimsical" font, but make sure it is still legible.
 2. Get the HTML/CSS code by clicking "select this font"